 |Playskool Classic Dressy Kids Boy||Soft||Allows your child to practice five actions||Yeys are painted||Check Price|

 These are the top picks for an awesome doll for your two or three-year-old.
 They’re still simple, but they offer some fun features to encourage pretending and to provide comfort.
 Let’s take a look.
+There are also reviews of Dolls for a 1-Year-Old and Doll For 4 To 8 Year Old.

 11 inch Soft Body Doll in Gift Box – 11″ Baby Doll